FrameXX/macrodroid-web-controller/README.md

 - Run local server

-Run `npm run dev` or `npm run landev` to start the server on LAN instead of localhost, but you have to have you local ip address defined coreectly in the `landev` command in [package.json](package.json#L8).
+Run `npm run dev` or `npm run landev` to run the server also on LAN instead of just localhost.

 ### Distributing